rytrix/MIDI-Machine-Learning/README.md

 https://github.com/bytedance/GiantMIDI-Piano

 # Contributors
 This project was a part of a group capstone, meaning there are and will only be the current three contributiors for this project.
+Our git history was deleted due to hardware and filesystem being uploaded as well as the midi dataset, making the git history several hundred megabytes.